Església Major (Barcelona Metro)

-Església Major is a Barcelona Metro station in the municipality of Santa Coloma de Gramenet, in the northern part of the metropolitan area of Barcelona underneath Plaça dels Enamorats.
+Església Major (/ca/) is a Barcelona Metro station in the municipality of Santa Coloma de Gramenet, in the northern part of the metropolitan area of Barcelona underneath Plaça dels Enamorats.
 The station is named after the town's main church, located in Plaça de l'Església.
-It's served by L9 and is one of the stations comprising the first part of Line 9 to be opened, between Can Zam and Can Peixauet, inaugurated on 13 December 2009.
+It is served by L9 and is one of the stations comprising the first part of Line 9 to be opened, between Can Zam and Can Peixauet, inaugurated on 13 December 2009.
 Sanchez-Piulachs, Arquitectes S.L were in charge of the design of Església Major.

+In 2024, it was the 9th least used station in the Barcelona Metro network according to official TMB data, with 422,850 passengers.